CPATA’s offices will be closed December 25 to January 1 inclusively for the holidays.

 Consultation

-CPATA is launching a multi-phase, exploratory consultation to assess the merits and challenges associated with the 24-month apprenticeship model.
-CPATA invites participation from licensees and others in the IP community.
+As part of its competency initiative, CPATA launched a multi-phase, exploratory consultation to assess the merits and challenges associated with the 24-month apprenticeship model.
+CPATA invited participation from licensees and others in the IP community.